So to help you get the most of your device, we've collected the most useful tips and hacks for the former flagship.

 For the Gear S2 Classic, which fits any strap with a standard 20mm pin, though, you can customise it up without an adapter.

-OK, so you might not like adaptive brightness but if you've been keeping up to date with your S2's software, you'll notice that you can now switch the watch to flight mode, blocking all calls, texts and alerts over Bluetooth, Wi-Fi or 3G if you have that model.
+Introduced through a software update last year, Gear S2 users are able to switch the watch to flight mode, blocking all calls, texts and alerts over Bluetooth, Wi-Fi or 3G if you have that model.

 You can control the HRM